Expert advice on new construction purchases

-Consider a property has been on the market a while and the builder is deeply invested, then you have some room.
+Consider a property has been on the market a long time and the builder has a lot sunk into it, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was recently completed, don't count on being able to get a deal.
+However, if a home was recently completed, it's unlikely you'll get a deal.

-Finding you a new home that meets your needs and matches your budget will be my #1 priority.
+At David Massey Real Estate, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
 Give me a call at